History of Nintendo: Game Boy Advance

-Nintendo released the Game Boy Advance (GBA) handheld console in Japan in March 2001, followed by North America and Europe in June.
+Nintendo released the Game Boy Advance (GBA) handheld console worldwide in 2001.
 The system had a much larger screen than previous versions of the Game Boy, and its screen could display more colors than the Game Boy Color.
 The GBA had backwards compatibility with Game Boy and Game Boy Color cartridges, and much like the unreleased accessory for the Dolphin, it could connect to the GameCube using a "Link Cable" and be used as a second display for compatible GameCube games.
 In North America, the GBA was highly successful at launch, becoming Nintendo's fast-selling system at the time, with 500,000 units sold in around a month.

 GameCube

 In the early 2000s, Sega stopped making game consoles after the financial failure of their Dreamcast home console.
-Becoming solely a game developer and publisher, Sega began releasing their developers' games on Nintendo consoles; notably, the first Sonic the Hedgehog game on a Nintendo system was Sonic Advance for the GBA in 2002.
+Becoming solely a game developer and publisher, Sega began releasing their developers' games on Nintendo consoles.
 Sony became Nintendo's main rival in the console field, but both companies now competed against American technology company Microsoft, who released the Xbox home console in 2001.